 In some cases, the customer may be redirected to your bank website, logging in with your information there.
 Other times, the customer receives a separate authorization notification request and can then authorize a payment on a different device or platform.

 It is important to note that it is up to each bank to ensure security.
 If money is stolen, it must be returned to the customer by the bank.

 What are the security risks of Open Banking?

-There are security risks involved in Open Banking, but it is widely considered to be as safe as internet banking.
-The risks involved in Open Banking, then, are similar as they would be for internet banking, such as phishing.
+There are security risks involved in open banking, but it is widely considered as safe as internet banking.
+The risks involved in open banking, then, are similar as they would be for internet banking, such as phishing.
 When users choose a trusted payment services provider like kevin., phishing isn’t possible, or is far more complicated than it would be with internet banking.
-A main goal of PSD2 was to make the security level of Open Banking the same as traditional bank operations.
+The main goal of PSD2 was to make the security level of open banking the same as traditional bank operations.

-When using a card, there are risks that do not apply to Open Banking.
+When using a card, there are risks that do not apply to open banking.
 For example, card data can be stolen.
 When an item is purchased with stolen card details, chargebacks are a risk to merchants.
-In some cases, the losses can be accounted to the merchant.
-With Open Banking APIs, they are new and regulated.
+In some cases, the losses can be accounted for by the merchant.
+With open banking APIs, they are new and regulated.
 PSD2 requires that it is not possible to steal credentials that could later be used for subsequent payments.